TomasaSbaffi/Bulk_metagenome_virome_2023/README.md

 Bioinformatics workflow used in the article:

-> Sabatino R, Sbaffi T, Corno G, Fontaneto D, Periyasamy S, Di Cesare A. 2022.
+> Sabatino R, Sbaffi T, Periyasamy S, Corno G, Fontaneto D, Di Cesare A. 2023.
 Bacteriophages limitedly contribute to the antimicrobial resistome of microbial communities in wastewater treatment plants.
 Microbiology Spectrum,e01101-23. [[doi](https://doi.org/10.1128/spectrum.01101-23)]

-For the biostatistics workflow of the same paper, [Click here](Intra_Extra_DNA_script_statistical_analysis.R)
+For the biostatistics workflow of the same paper, [Click here, to be added](Intra_Extra_DNA_script_statistical_analysis.R)

 ## Contacts